Simultaneous Kummer congruences and $\mathbb{E}_\infty$-orientations of KO and tmf: Acknowledgment

 \section{Acknowledgment}

-I would like to express my deep gratitude to Niko Naumann for all support during the development of this work.
-He considerably enriched this work with many suggestions, corrections and valuable remarks.
-I also want to thank him for hours of interesting discussions.
-I am very grateful for his appendix on the difference of spin resp. string orientations of real $K$-theory.
-This application provides a considerable enrichment for this work.
-I would also like to thank Christian Nerf.
-It was his PhD thesis which draw our attention to the set of problems studied in this paper.
-I am also grateful for remarks and comments by Uli Bunke, Thomas Nikolaus and Michael V\"olkl.
-Last but not least I would like to thank Guido Kings for introducing me to the beautiful subject of $p$-adic interpolation.
+The unpublished PhD thesis \cite{nerf_phd} of Christian Nerf contains preliminary observations on the problems addressed here.
+The second author would like to thank Christian Nerf.
+It was his PhD thesis which drew his attention to the set of problems studied in this paper.
+He is also grateful for remarks and comments by Uli Bunke, Thomas Nikolaus and Michael V\"olkl.
+Last but not least, he would like to thank Guido Kings for introducing him to the beautiful subject of $p$-adic interpolation.
+The first author thanks Charles Rezk for suggesting \Cref{thm:stringspinko}.
+We also thank an anonymous referee for helpful comments improving the readability.